Why do so many spies want Gina Haspel to run the CIA? It's a secret

 The big question is whether the push from the intelligence community can overcome the revulsion that several senators have expressed over Haspel's role in brutal CIA interrogations after 9/11.

-"Those of us who worked on the torture report know some things," Sen. Dianne Feinstein of California, who spearheaded an exhaustive 2014 Senate report on the CIA's brutal interrogation program, told NBC News.
+"Those of us who worked on the torture report know some things," Sen. Dianne Feinstein, D-Calif., who spearheaded an exhaustive 2014 Senate report on the CIA's interrogation program, told NBC News.
 "They're classified.
 And this is an important part of this woman's career."

 As NBC News has reported, Haspel was sent to Thailand to run a secret CIA prison — a black site — where a detainee was waterboarded three times and confined to a small box.